wvchallenges/se-challenge-expenses/README.md

 ### What I am proud of

+### Other considerations

+- Employees addresses could have been further normalized
+- Front-end production build is far from being optimal.
+Should really be static assets served from disk by Nginx, not by Node.js.

 ### Questions

 - Is the only line in the example data, taxed in NY, using 7.5% not 8.875% an error?